Gownta/devenv/ansible/ADDITIONAL_SETUP.md

 ...sigh, some things are hard to install

+- Fonts must be installed on localhost, not remotehost.
+See `docs/new_mbp`
 - eza
   - cargo does a good job, except man page
   - generate the man page by: